-Finally, existing marketing research has been enthusiastic about the positive benefits of CSR, but unfortunately, it has potential negative outcomes (for an exception, see Sen and Bhattacharya 2001).
+Finally, existing marketing research has been quite enthusiastic about the positive benefits of CSR, but, unfortunately, has ignored its potential negative outcomes (see Sen and Bhattacharya 2001 for an exception).
 Our research indicates that CSR can harbor a dark side.
 That is, in firms that are less innovative in nature, CSR may decrease customer satisfaction levels and ultimately reduce the firm's financial returns.
-This finding of the negative returns to CSR in the lowinnovativeness condition can be understood from the perspective of competitive signaling theory (Caves and Porter 1977; Stigler 1961).
+Indeed, this finding of the negative returns to CSR in the low innovativeness condition can be understood from the perspective of competitive signaling theory (Caves and Porter 1977; Stigler 1961).

-In particular, this theory holds that low (high) innovativeness competency in firms may serve as a cue of inferior (superior) competitiveness to corporate stakeholders, thus signaling weaker (stronger) future performance to financial investors in the marketplace.
-In the light of signaling theory, we conjecture that though CSR may help firms obtain institutional legitimacy (i.e., by being socially responsive and supportive), firms that are less innovative in meeting customer needs may send a negative signal of incorrect strategic choice and misguided firm priorities in the market that contaminates and degrades this legitimacy (DiMaggio and Powell 1983; Scott 1987).
-The resulting costs of signaled noncompetitiveness in the market may outweigh the benefits of CSR and thus lead to negative market value.
-Conceivably, consumers may view CSR activities in firms with low asset specificity as opportunistic (i.e., manipulative and misleading with disguised selling purposes), which causes CSR to backfire and leads to consumer boycotts (Sen and Bhattacharya 2001; Smith 2003).
-It is also possible that firms that are low in corporate abilities likely invest in less influential and pure cost-adding CSR activities, such as cash donations.
-In contrast, firms that are high in corporate abilities implement "smarter" CSR strategies that are relatively idiosyncratic and thus generate more long-term financial benefits.
+Particularly, this theory holds that firms with low (high) innovativeness competency may serve as a cue of inferior (superior) competitiveness to corporate stakeholders, thus signaling weaker (stronger) future performance to financial investors in the marketplace.
+In light of this signaling theory, we conjecture that although CSR may help obtain institutional legitimacy (i.e., via being socially responsive and supportive), firms that are less innovative in meeting customer needs may send a negative signal of incorrect strategic choice and misguided firm priorities in the market that contaminates and degrades this legitimacy (DiMaggio and Powell 1983; Scott 1987).
+The resulting costs of signaled non-competitiveness in the market may outweigh the benefits of CSR, consequently leading to negative market value.
+Conceivably, CSR activities in firms with low asset-specificity may be viewed by consumers as opportunistic (i.e., manipulative and misleading with disguised selling purposes), which leads to CSR backfire and consumer boycotts (Sen and Bhattacharya 2001; Smith 2003).
+It is also possible that firms low in corporate abilities likely invest in less influential and pure cost-adding CSR activities such as cash donations.
+In contrast, firms high on corporate abilities implement "smarter" CSR strategies that are relatively idiosyncratic and thus generate more long-term financial benefits.
 We call for further investigation of possible explanations of the observed asymmetric returns to CSR.